OPEN EVERY DAY FROM 9AM TO 5 PM

 CAMEO: Fairly bland with a hint of pear.
 Crispier than Red Delicious.
 Better for eating than for baking.
 AVAILABLE NOW

 CORTLAND: Mildly tart, white flesh.
 Excellent for eating, baking, salads and sauce.
 Season begins mid September.
-FINISHED FOR THE SEASON
+AVAILABLE NOW

 EMPIRE: Slightly tart, cross between McIntosh and Red Delicious, firmer and longer shelf life than McIntosh.
 Juicy, eating or baking.
 Ripens mid September.
 AVAILABLE NOW